 STATEMENT

-I work with the bone as a conceptual and sculptural structure, using it as a starting point for thinking about the body and its possible futures.
-Combining classical sculptural techniques with 3D modeling and imaging technologies, I construct forms that echo the bone and speculate on bodies reconfigured through technological intervention.
-My work reflects on how data-driven systems increasingly position the body as editable and open to redesign, reshaping how it is conceived, represented, and projected, and raising questions about what the body is, and what it may yet become.
+I work with bone as a conceptual and sculptural structure, using it as a starting point for thinking about the body and its possible futures.
+Combining classical sculptural techniques with technological processes, I construct forms that echo the bone and speculate on bodies reconfigured through technological intervention.
+My work reflects on how contemporary technologies increasingly position the body as editable and open to redesign, reshaping how it is conceived, represented, and projected.

-My practice is ultimately driven by questions about how the very definition of the human evolves when the body is no longer understood as fixed but as open to continual revision.
-As the body becomes increasingly understood as both physical entity and a virtual model, technology appears as both enabler and disruptor, a force that preserves, alters, and redefines what the body can be.
-These concerns turn toward questions of essence: What remains, and what changes, as the body enters new contexts?
-In this shifting terrain, the body appears as an evolving architecture shaped as much by what it has endured as by what it may yet become.
+My practice is ultimately driven by questions about how the definition of the human evolves when the body is no longer understood as fixed but as open to continual revision.
+As the body becomes increasingly understood as both physical entity and virtual model, technology appears as both enabler and disruptor, a force that preserves, alters, and redefines what the body can be.
+These concerns turn toward questions of essence: what remains, and what changes, as the body enters new contexts?
+In this shifting terrain, the body appears as an evolving architecture, shaped as much by what it has endured as by what it may yet become.

 Previous